gysmo38/domoticz-python-melcloud/README.md

 # domoticz-python-melcloud

-To control Mitsubishi Airconditions in domoticz (only Air/Air)
+To control Mitsubishi airconditions in domoticz (only Air/Air)